 How epidemiology can be applied to injury prevention and control: epidemiology literature, specific methodological problems involved in the epidemiology of injuries, critical evaluation of research articles.
 Offered spring semesters of odd years.
 Prerequisites: EPID:4400.
 Same as OEH:6520.

-Health care-associated infections; surveillance, investigative methods, resistant organisms, molecular epidemiology; methods for preventing spread of pathogens, including isolation precautions; environmental issues, construction, sterilization; interactive exercises.
+Health care associated infections; surveillance, investigative methods, resistant organisms, and molecular epidemiology; methods for preventing spread of pathogens, including isolation precautions; environmental issues, construction, and sterilization; interactive exercises.
 Offered spring semesters of odd years.
 Prerequisites: EPID:4400.

 Evidence linking various infectious agents with the development of different types of chronic disease.
 Offered spring semesters of even years.
 Corequisites: EPID:4400, if not taken as a prerequisite.

-Chronic disease epidemiology; survey of leading chronic diseases, including measurement of disease, lifestyle, nutrition, occupation, family history.
+Chronic disease epidemiology; survey of leading chronic diseases including measurement of disease, lifestyle, nutrition, occupation, and family history.
+Offered fall semesters.
 Prerequisites: EPID:4400.